Compliance at Brenntag

 As a central part of our compliance system, the Code of Business Conduct and Ethics encompasses the fundamental requirements for Brenntag’s overall business activities in fields such as:

 - Health, safety and the environment

 - Relationships with business partners and public institutions

 - Avoidance of conflicts of interest Data privacy and information security

-At a regional level, the Regional Executive Management is responsible for the issue of compliance.
-Regional compliance managers have been appointed in Brenntag’s regions.
+At a regional level, the Regional Executive Management is responsiblefor the issue of compliance.
+Regional compliance managers have been appointed here.
 They receive, assess and report any compliance issues and/or questions referred to them, coordinate the compliance management system at a regional level and regularly pass on information and experience through dialogue with Brenntag AG’s GRC manager.
-This allows us to ensure close integration of compliance management with our business activities at a regional level.
+This ensures that our compliance management is closely interlinked with our business activities at regional level.

-Brenntag has undergone the sustainability assessments of the EcoVadis rating agency for several years.
-EcoVadis assesses the sustainability performance of companies in the categories of environmental protection, labour practices, fair business practices and sustainable procurement.
-The review of aspects of human rights is a key element of this external assessment of Brenntag.
+For several years, Brenntag has voluntarily undergone a regular sustainability assessment by the international rating agency EcoVadis.
+EcoVadis evaluates the sustainability performance of companies in terms of four categories: environment, labour practices, fair business practices and sustainable procurement.
+The review of aspects in the area of human rights is an essential element of this external assessment of Brenntag.